-A secondary suite is a self-contained accessory dwelling unit, located within a single-detached home (sometimes referred to as a “basement suite”), row house, or duplex.
+A secondary suite is a self-contained accessory dwelling unit, located within a single-detached home ( sometimes referred to as a "basement suite"), row house, or duplex.
 It has a separate kitchen, sleeping, and bathing facilities.
 The suite must have at least one access door leading directly outside the suite.
 A secondary suite does not have a Certificate of Titles and it cannot be strata titled.
 A secondary suite will be assigned a separate address at the building permit stage.

 Review the Getting Started page for frequently asked questions and the potential benefits of accessory dwelling units.

 Developing a Secondary Suite

 Check out the City's Creating or Legalizing a secondary suite information guide for more in-depth information.

 The guide includes pre-planning considerations, including the steps involved to build an accessory dwelling unit, servicing feasibility, zoning bylaw regulations, design tips, getting your permits, useful resources, and questions to ask yourself when considering your future responsibilities as a landlord.

-If you have any questions or are interested in discussing the possibility of a suite, contact the Development Department at 250-992-2111 or email@example.com.
+If you have any questions or are interested in discussing the possibility of a suite, contact Development Services:

-For questions regarding the Building Code, contact the Building Department at at 250-992-2111 or firstname.lastname@example.org.
+For questions regarding the Building Code, contact the Building Department: